domenic/proposal-blocks/README.md

 })(endpoint);
 ```

-This approach is not quite as bad as using template strings, but it has similar drawbacks:
+This approach is not quite as bad as using template literals, but it has similar drawbacks:

 * The JavaScript engine, and tooling ecosystem, has no way of knowing that these functions are not real closures; for example, they allow using closed-over variables.
 * The code gets parsed as code, then serialized via `fn.toString()`, then sent to its destination, then dynamically assembled and re-parsed as code again.
-This is even worse than the template string case.
+This is even worse than the template literal case.
 * The syntax is less pleasant than it could be, further increasing friction.

 ### Tasklets